bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 The Arduino code that I wrote included logic for reading data from the MQ-3 and RFID sensors and processing the data for use in the TipsyTracker system.
 Additionally, I incorporated functionality for sending POST requests to a simple webserver that I wrote in Python.
 This feature enabled the system to send data to the webserver for storage and analysis, and allowed us to monitor the performance of the sensors in real-time.

 The successful implementation of the Arduino code for the MQ-3 and RFID sensors, with the added functionality of sending post requests to a webserver, was a significant accomplishment in the TipsyTracker development process.
 My contribution to this milestone helped to move the project forward, and we are now one step closer to achieving our goal of creating an effective and reliable system for monitoring alcohol consumption.

+# Date: March 5

+I revamped the Python code to incorporate a web portal that allows for adding entries, viewing user history, and sending text messages about the BAC levels using Twilio.
+This was a crucial step in the development process as it allowed us to test the functionality of the web portal and ensure that it was operating as intended.

+The revamped Python code includes a user-friendly web interface that allows hosts to add new entries and monitor the BAC levels of party-goers in real-time.
+The code also includes Twilio integration, allowing the system to send text messages to party-goers about their BAC levels and reminding them to check their levels at regular intervals.

+Additionally, the code includes functionality for storing user history (during the party) to help hosts identify trends in alcohol consumption and make informed decisions about future events.

+The successful implementation of the revamped Python code was a significant accomplishment in the TipsyTracker development process.
+By incorporating a user-friendly web portal and Twilio integration, the system is now more effective and easier to use than ever before.